Circumventing shortcuts in audio-visual deepfake detection datasets with unsupervised learning: Silence bias in audio-video datasets

 \mypar{Other biases: Volume and trailing silence.} If we extend the duration $\delta$ to cover the entire audio, we get an estimate of the maximum volume of the audio.
 This feature yields an AUC of 67.6\% on FakeAVCeleb, which is much less than 98.4\%, but still over random chance (50\% AUC).
 Similarly, we have also investigated the trailing silence (the silence at the end of the audio) and have obtained AUC of over 99\% for FakeAVCeleb.
 AV-Deepfake1M is less sensitive to these other biases, with values closer to 50\%.
 While these biases are not as consistent as the leading silence, they are still problematic.

 \mypar{Why do fake samples have a leading silence?} Given that we do not have access to generation process of the two datasets, it is challenging to pinpoint the exact reason for the occurrence of the leading silence bias.
 However, we speculate that this happens when the audio may be slightly shorter than the video counterpart.
 Note that this is a different reason from the silence observed in audio only datasets \cite{muller2021speech}.
 There the real audios had a leading silence, while the synthesized speech was silence-free.
-In the case of audio-video datasets it might be challenging to completely avoid this problem, but an easy solution (for this particular bias) is to trim the start of both the real and fake samples.
+In the case of audio-video datasets it might be challenging to completely avoid this problem, but an easy solution (for this particular bias) is to trim the leading silence.
 This is what we do in the next experiments.

+\mypar{Biases in other datasets.} We consider three more datasets: LAV-DF \cite{cai2023glitch}, AVLips \cite{liu2024lips}, DFDC \cite{dolhansky2020deepfake}.
+We find that LAV-DF has a slight trailing silence bias (65\% AUC), but it does not exhibit the other two biases (leading silence and volume).
+In the case of AVLips and DFDC we did not identify any of the three biases.
+This may happen because the samples in these datasets have real audio and the unmodified audio matches the visual sequence more precisely.
+This is confirmed by a fine-grained analysis on FakeAVCeleb, where we observe that on the FVRA split the biases are diminished (62.4\% AUC for lead silence), while they persist on the RVFA split (100\% AUC for lead silence).